ShauryaDusht/social-media-app/README.md

 ## Phase 4: Post APIs - [IN PROGRESS]
 - CRUD APIs for posts - [DONE]
-- Like/unlike posts - [BUG] : likes not registering
+- Like/unlike posts - [BUG] : re-liking a post gives error
-- User timeline logic - [DONE]
+- User timeline logic - [UPDATE] : has to be updated according to the user's following list (currently it is showing all posts of all users)

-## Phase 5: Follow System and Caching - [TODO]
+## Phase 5: Follow System and Caching - [IN PROGRESS]
-- Follow System - [BUG] : refollow not working
+- Follow System - [DONE]
 - Caching Timeline - [TODO]
+- User profile search functionality - [DONE]

 ## Phase 6: Rate Limiting - [TODO]
 - Rate limiting for APIs